Alex-Doll/live-light-claire/README.md

 ```
 git push
 ```
 8. Go to your branch on the repository's GitHub page and open a new pull request to the master branch!
+(Make sure to add me, Rosco1010, as a reviewer)
 9. Give yourself a round of applause!